 While in Torghast, other noteworthy options of Legendary Power include:

-- As it contains large groups of enemies at a time, Stormstout's Last Keg or Charring Passions remain strong choices for general use and can be further improved with Anima Powers like Hit Scheme and Shadowboxing Treads.
+- As it contains large groups of enemies at a time, Stormstout's Last Keg, Charred Passions, or Faeline Harmony remain strong choices for general use and can be further improved with Anima Powers like Hit Scheme, Shadowboxing Treads, and Fae Aftershock.

-- Likewise, Invoker's Delight can have use in Torghast even as a Brewmaster with the help of Anima Powers that reduce the cooldown of Invoke Niuzao, the Black Ox or summon a Celestial more frequently.
+- Likewise, Invoker's Delight can have use in Torghast even as a Brewmaster with the help of Anima Powers that reduce the cooldown of Invoke Niuzao, the Black Ox or automatically summon a Celestial.

 - If you find yourself in need of Phantasma more than anything else, the power of Stable Phantasma Lure may be for you.
 It will provide a noticeable increase in the amount of Phantasma you acquire per run, but remember that this currency cannot be taken out of your current Torghast run.